Purchased December 2016, reviewed September 2017, updated November 2017

 So what about that temperature rating?
 Well, the bottom line here is that conventional temperature ratings don’t apply to this bag because it’s not designed to be used like a conventional sleeping bag.
 Based on my personal experience, while wearing minimal clothing the comfort rating for this bag might be about +10℉, but again, that’s not what this bag is designed for.
 With my Cerium SV down jacket I have slept happily through the night at -10℉ in the Shocking Blue, and have no reason to doubt those reporting that they’ve been comfortable below -20℉.

 The Shocking Blue ships with two accessories, a compression sack and a larger mesh storage bag.
 Neither is especially flattering to the Shocking Blue.
 The non-waterproof compression sack is a bit crude and heavy, and the single line of widely-spaced stitches on the drawcord sleeve has already started to pull out on both sides of the drawcord.
 The larger mesh bag for long-term storage is about 50% too small and doesn’t allow the Shocking Blue to fully loft.
-I ended up buying a cotton storage sack from another company
+I bought a cotton storage sack from another company.